Communications Security Establishment

 Confirmed Pre-2019 statutory ambiguity.
 Until the 2019 Communications Security Establishment Act came into force, CSE operated for more than seven decades without comprehensive statutory authority — its functions were specified principally by Cabinet directive and by amendments to the National Defence Act.
 Successive academic and civil-liberties commentary characterised this as an unusual and constitutionally awkward arrangement among comparable Western signals-intelligence services.11

 Confirmed Office of the Communications Security Establishment Commissioner findings.
-Successive annual reports of the OCSEC (now consolidated into NSIRA) identified specific compliance issues including, in the 2013 and 2014 reports, the unauthorised retention and use of Canadian metadata.
+Successive annual reports of the OCSEC (now consolidated into NSIRA) identified specific compliance issues, most notably the 2014–2015 finding by Commissioner Jean-Pierre Plouffe (tabled January 2016) that CSE had failed to minimise Canadian-identifier metadata before sharing with Five Eyes partners, in violation of section 273.64(2)(b) and section 273.66 of the National Defence Act and section 8 of the Privacy Act.
 CSE acknowledged the issues and modified internal procedures in response.12

 Confirmed Brazilian Ministry of Mines and Energy operation (Olympia).
 The October 2013 Globo and CBC reporting on the CSE operation against the Brazilian Ministry of Mines and Energy — a target unrelated to security or counter-terrorism work — produced a substantial Canada–Brazil diplomatic crisis and sustained Canadian press and academic attention to the question of CSE foreign-intelligence priorities.
 The CSE has not commented on the operation specifically.8